windycom/windy-plugin-template/docs/WINDY_API.md

   // true ...
 Metric was changed to rain

   store.on('overlay', ovr => {
-  // Message will be emited only if value is valid and actually changed console.log('Wow, overlay has been chnaged to', ovr) })
+    // Message will be emitted only if value is valid and actually changed console.log('Wow, overlay has been chnaged to', ovr) })
 ```

 ### Main items stored in store
-Each stored item have some default value.
-The values, taht can be considered as users's own settings, are **read only.** It is strictlly **prohibited to change user's settings** without his action and permition.
+Each stored item has some default value.
+The values that can be considered as users's own settings, are **read only.** It is strictlly **prohibited to change user's settings** without his action and permission.

 Some of the major items you could be interested in are: